-b) Plot the function y as well as the approximating polynomial.
+b) Plot the function y as well as the approximating polynomial for a couple of interesting degrees.
+How does it behave?

-c) In all three cases, look at the transformed right hand side $b = U^T y$.
+c) Look at the transformed right hand side $b = U^T y$.
 Its elements b_k should get smaller and smaller for larger k.
+Does it?